-Voltage on any Pin Relative to Ground -0.5V to +12.0V Operating Temperature -40° C to $+85^{\circ}$ C Storage Temperature -55°C to +125°C
+Voltage on any Pin Relative to Ground -0.5V to +12.0V Operating Temperature $-40^{\circ}$ C to $+85^{\circ}$ C Storage Temperature -55°C to +125°C Lead Temperature (TO-92, TSOC, SOT23-3, SOIC of only, soldering 10s) +300°C Soldering Temperature (reflow) TO-92 +250°C TSOC, SOT-23, SOIC, WLP +260°C SFN Refer to Application Note 4132: Attachment methods for the electro-mechanical SFN package.

-This is a stress rating only and functional operation of the device at these or any other conditions outside those indicated in the operation sections of this specification is not implied.
+This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operation sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods of time may affect reliability.